SonarSource/sonarqube/server/sonar-docs/src/pages/faq.md

 ## How do I get rid of issues that are False-Positives?
 **False-Positive and Won't Fix**
 You can mark individual issues False Positive or Won't Fix through the issues interface.
-If you're using Short-lived branch and PR analysis provided by the Developer Edition, issues marked False Positive or Won't Fix will retain that status after merge.
+If you're using PR analysis provided by the Developer Edition, issues marked False Positive or Won't Fix will retain that status after merge.
 This is the preferred approach.

 **//NOSONAR**
 Most language analyzers support the use of the generic mechanism: `//NOSONAR` at the end of the line of the issue.
 This will suppress the all issues - now and in the future - that might be raised on the line.